centreon/centreon-documentation/versioned_docs/version-23.04/alerts-notifications/resources-status.md

 As soon as a filter is saved, it can be reused in the Filter dropdown list, categorized under **My Filter**.

-By clicking on the **Edit filters** menu, you can manage your existing filters (rename, re-order and delete):
+By clicking on the **Edit filters** menu, you can manage your existing filters (rename, re-order and delete).

 ## Detail panel